Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 ### What Developers And Designers Hear

-* __% of the population has a disability - Many developers will not consider acessiblity for others
+* __% of the population has a disability - Many developers will not consider accessibility for others
-* Making things more accessible beenefits everyone - They are likely to imagine cases where accessibility adaptations are likely to make things worse for "everyone else"
+* Making things more accessible benefits everyone - They are likely to imagine cases where accessibility adaptations are likely to make things worse for "everyone else"
 * Its the right thing to do - There is no right thing!

 ### What Designers And Developers Fear

 * More work
 * Compromised design